 - Premium 3KW 1:1 RF Choke ($75 value)

 - Everything you need to get on all bands.
 Just connect your coax!

 XYL & fussy neighbors approve too.

-No ugly stubs, traps, coils, or unsightly elements to mess with.
-One Clean, Shiny, Strong, Stealth Vertical Antenna.
-"They" see an aesthetically pleasing Flagpole and you see your ticket to the world of radio!
-You're welcome!
+That's right, Elegance!
+Clean lines, smooth premium finish.
+No ugly stubs, traps, coils, or unsightly elements or 100's of radials to mess with.
+"They" see an aesthetically pleasing Flagpole, you see 160-6M Real DX.

 What customers are saying:

 "Highly Recommended for HOA and CC&R Restricted Ham Radio QTHs."